 A World of Fiction: Digital Collections and the Future of Literary History

 This monograph is the main scholarly output of the project and was published by the University of Michigan Press in July 2018.
 The book is in two main parts.
 The first offers a new framework for data-rich literary history based on the theory and technology of the scholarly edition.
 The second applies this framework to analysing almost 10,000 works of fiction published in Australian newspapers in the 19th century in ways that re-conceptualise how fiction traveled globally, and was received and understood locally, in this period.
-You can access more information about this book including preprints of the introduction and first two chapters, here.
+You can access more information about this book, including an open access version, here.

 “To be continued . . .” series, with Orbiter Press

 I am currently working with Orbiter Press to publish some of the newly discovered Australian fiction in digitised newspapers.
 The first edited collection, “How I Pawned My Opals” and Other Lost Stories publishes five previously lost stories by important Australian author, feminist, socialist and world-traveller, Catherine Martin.
-Forthcoming editions include a collection of original Australian Christmas stories and another of Australian mining fiction.
+The second edited collection, Christmas Eve in a Gum Tree offers a collection of original Australian Christmas stories.
+A third collection, on Australian gold-mining fiction, is forthcoming.